 Here at Billings Farm & Museum it is our priority to make sure the well-being of our guests and our staff is safeguarded.
+For the continued safety of our staff and guests, it is our current policy that all guests over the age of 2 are required to wear a face covering in all indoor spaces.

 Billings Farm & Museum follows guidance from the CDC and the Vermont Forward Plan to determine our protocols.
 Under the State of Vermont guidance, any business, organization, or operator is free to take additional safety precautions for the health and safety of its employees and consumers.